GlassEaters/hydra/packages/docs/docs/getting_started.md

 :::warning
 Everything is brand new so expect frequent changes.
+We dont support the use of the Anchor TS library, we only support the Hydra SDK.
+This is because we can add accounts and arguments without breaking backward compatibility.
 :::

 ## Quick Start - JS

 Install the package from npm:

 ```bash
 yarn add @glasseaters/hydra-sdk
 ```